 Lenalidomide and thalidomide (both Pregnancy Category X) are associated with risk of foetal harm, including severe life-threatening human birth defects.
-Refer to the lenalidomide and thalidomide PI for additional information.
-Patients receiving DARZALEX in combination with lenalidomide and dexamethasone, or thalidomide and dexamethasone, should adhere to the pregnancy prevention programme of these medicines.
+Refer to the lenalidomide and thalidomide Data Sheets for additional information.
+Patients (both male and female) receiving DARZALEX in combination with lenalidomide and dexamethasone, or thalidomide and dexamethasone, should adhere to the pregnancy prevention programme of these medicines.